cdsittampalam/documentation/docs/Partner API.md

 Custody groups cannot be modified.
 :::

-A fund also includes a threshold that determines how many custodian signatures are needed for an asset to be transferred or withdrawn.
+A fund also includes a threshold that determines how many custodian signatures from custody group members that are needed for the asset movement to take place.
 Each fund you create also includes one or more assets.

 In the example, the `custodygroup_withdraw` group with a `threshold` of 1 with 1 `member`.
 There is also the `custodygroup_tx` group with a `threshold` of 1 containing 1 `member`.
 This example fund contains `BTC-TESTNET`.